bifravst/bifravst/docs/guides/AutomateHEXFileBuilding.md

-# Guide: Automate building of HEX files for your nRF Connect SDK application using CircleCI
+# Guide: Automate building of HEX files for your nRF Connect SDK application

-> This guide was first published
+> This guide was originally published
 > [on the {DevZone blog](https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/automate-building-of-hex-files-for-your-nrf-connect-sdk-application-using-circleci).

 Continuous delivery is in important aspect of short time to market and since the